restful-open-annotation/spec/README.md

-# RESTful Open Annotation service specification
+# RESTful Open Annotation API specification

-This respository created as a placeholder for materials and discussion related to the specification of RESTful Open Annotation services.
+This respository created as a placeholder for materials and discussion related to the specification of a RESTful Open Annotation API.
 Actual content largely TODO, but there is some preliminary material in the [wiki](https://github.com/restful-open-annotation/spec/wiki).

 ## Aims / goals / design